datacarpentry/stata-economics/_episodes/04-programming.md

 {: .output}

 `base_value` is a macro containing a uniquely generate variable name that can be used as a name for a temporary variable.
 The variable is not created, you have to do it yourself with `generate` or `egen`.
 Once your .do file concludes, the temporary variable is dropped.

+FIXME: add tempvar to a do file to get the most value

 Because Stata keeps only one dataset at a time in memory, you may need to save and load datasets frequently.
 Not all of these datasets will be needed later and you should not clutter your project folder.